Gustavo Bentos

-Gustavo Alberto Bentos Gómez (born December 14, 1976) is a Uruguayan footballer who last played for Charlotte Eagles in the USL Second Division.
+Gustavo Alberto Bentos Gómez (born December 14, 1976) is a former Uruguayan footballer who played as a forward.

 Career

 Club

 Bentos spent most of his early professional career in Uruguay, Bolivia and Chile.
 In Bolivia, Bentos scored 19 goals in 35 games, and was third in scoring for the First Division of Bolivia.
 In 2005 Bentos played for Fernández Vial, scoring 13 goals in 20 games, before moving to Chilean club Deportes Copiapó in 2007.

 Bentos signed with Charlotte Eagles of the USL Second Division in 2008, but struggled with injuries during his first season, and was limited to just three appearances and one goal.